Cut-free sequent calculi for the provability logic D: Abstract

 \section{Abstract}

 { We say that a Kripke model is a GL-model if the accessibility relation $\prec$ is transitive and converse well-founded.
 We say that a Kripke model is a D-model if it is obtained by attaching infinitely many worlds $t_1, t_2, \ldots$, and $t_\omega$ to a world $t_0$ of a GL-model so that $t_0 \succ t_1 \succ t_2 \succ \cdots \succ t_\omega$.
 A non-normal modal logic {\bf D}, which was studied by Beklemishev \cite{Beklemishev99}, is characterized as follows.
 A formula $\varphi$ is a theorem of {\bf D} if and only if $\varphi$ is true at $t_\omega$ in any D-model. {\bf D} is an intermediate logic between the provability logics {\bf GL} and {\bf S}.
 A Hilbert-style proof system for {\bf D} is known, but there has been no sequent calculus.
 In this paper, we establish two sequent calculi for {\bf D}, and show the cut-elimination theorem.
 We also introduce new Hilbert-style systems for {\bf D} by interpreting the sequent calculi.
-Moreover we show a general result as follows.
+Moreover, we show that D-models can be defined using an arbitrary limit ordinal as well as $\omega$.
+Finally, we show a general result as follows.
 Let $X$ and $X^+$ be arbitrary modal logics.
-If the relationship between semantics of $X$ and semantics of $X^+$ is equal to that of {\bf GL} and {\bf D}, then $X^+$ can be axiomatized based on $X$ in the same way as the new axiomatization of {\bf D} based on {\bf GL}. \\ \\ {\bf Keywords:} provability logic D, cut-elimination, Kripke model }
+If the relationship between semantics of $X$ and semantics of $X^+$ is equal to that of {\bf GL} and {\bf D}, then $X^+$ can be axiomatized based on $X$ in the same way as the new axiomatization of {\bf D} based on {\bf GL}. \\ \\ {\bf Keywords:} provability logic D, modal logic, cut-elimination, Kripke model }